Winter fuel payments

 Will I qualify?

-- You're currently in hospital receiving treatment on the NHS for more than 52 weeks
+- You're currently in hospital and have been receiving treatment on the NHS for more than 52 weeks

 - You need permission to enter the UK and don't qualify for help from the Department for Work and Pensions

-- You are living in a care home and have done for the previous 12 weeks or more.
-And, you are in receipt of Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance
+- You have lived in a care home for the whole time between 26 June and 18 September 2017 and received Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance

-- Lived in Cyprus, France, Gibraltar, Greece, Malta, Portugal or Spain
+- You live in Cyprus, France, Gibraltar, Greece, Malta, Portugal or Spain

 What else do I need to know?